[Paper] Agent Skill Framework: Perspectives on the Potential of Small Language Models in Industrial Environments

 *GPU efficiency measured as “claims processed per dollar of GPU time”.

-- Tiny models fail to reliably pick the right skill, leading to cascading errors.
+- Tiny models often fail to pick the right skill, causing cascading errors.

-- Mid‑sized SLMs see a 15‑20 % boost in task accuracy compared with a single‑prompt baseline, and hallucinations drop by ~30 %.
+- Mid‑sized SLMs gain a 15‑20 % boost in task accuracy over a single‑prompt baseline, with hallucinations dropping by ~30 %.

-- Code‑specialized 80 B models achieve parity with proprietary agents while using ~30 % less GPU memory, making them attractive for on‑prem deployments.
+- Code‑specialized 80 B models reach parity with proprietary agents while using ~30 % less GPU memory, making them attractive for on‑prem deployments.

 - Across all sizes, the Agent Skill loop reduces the number of required LLM calls per task by 2–3×, directly cutting latency and cost.